Hawkins House of Burgers Has Been Serving L.A. for over 80 years

 She shared memories of her grandparents setting up chairs and tables outside to feed the neighborhood at no cost.
 James “Papa” Hawkins gave away 1,000 turkeys and hams and designed a local garden for Watts / Willowbrook residents to pick produce from at no charge.
 The love for the residents in their neighborhood is the core ingredient to Hawkins success in the hospitality industry.

 The community is a part of every step that goes into making the Hawkins Burger, one can taste the rich history that reflects the unity of breaking bread in the community.
 Hawkins House of Burgers can be found on Postmates, Grubhub, DoorDash, and UberEats.
 One can find their menu at the Hawkins Burgers website.
 Much love and peaceful thoughts go to the siblings who passed: Thelma, Alberta, Yancey, and Otis.
 Their legacy, alongside the Hawkins philosophy of loving the community through nutrition, will continue living, through every passing generation to come.
+Connect with the best burgers in town on Instagram @hawkinshop.

 This story has been updated with new information and images.